Domysee/SoftwareDevelopmentInterviewQuestions/Readme.md

 How long does it typically take before a new hire (like me) brings value to the team?

 What are your main competitors?
+How do you compare to them?
+Which advantages and disadvantages does your product have?

 What tooling do you use?